 If you ever get to visit Miami I recommend you to go to Key West.
 If you don’t have a car, I recommend you do rent one.
-Plan at least two days for the trip and leave early in the morning with the first day light.
-The drive, depends on where are you staying, is about 3,5 hours to Key West.
+Plan at least two days for the trip and leave early in the morning with the first daylight.
+The drive depends on where are you staying, is about 3,5 hours to Key West.
 If there is holiday traffic it can take you up to 5 or 6 hours.
 There are also a lot of tours to Key West available, either by bus, plane, boat or helicopter.
 The tours have different price ranges and come with different tour packages.
 I always drove to Key West.
 You can stop wherever you want and do what you want.

-There is so much to see and to do in Key West, that a one night stay is not even close to be enough to do it all.
+There is so much to see and to do in Key West, that a one night stay is not even close to being enough to do it all.
 You can go diving, snorkeling or rent a jet-ski.
 Go on a dinner cruise or on the Glass-Bottom Boat to see the coral reefs.
-Visit one of the many museum, like the Shipwreck Museum or visit the USCGC Ingham and explore the ship and talk to veterans.
+Visit one of the many museums, like the Shipwreck Museum or visit the USCGC Ingham and explore the ship and talk to veterans.

-For the gourmets under you, you will find all kinds of restaurants, cafe’s and bars.
+For the gourmets under you, you will find all kinds of restaurants, cafes, and bars.
 From cheap to expensive and from simple to exotic highlights.
 Or dine out on a pier and enjoy the views.

-Yes Key West will be a pricey adventure but it’s worth it.
+Yes, Key West will be a pricey adventure but it’s worth it.
 Memories you will never forget in your life.

 Two of the most photographed points are the “Southernmost Point” of the continental US and the end/beginning of US-1.
 This sign is also the most stolen street sign in the US and probably in the world.
-From the southernmost point its only 90 miles to cuba.
+From the southernmost point its only 90 miles to Cuba.

 To enjoy the nightlife in key west, visit one of the many bars or clubs along Duval Street.

 Another trip I want to take is to Dry Tortugas National Park.
-The park is about 70 miles west from Key West and will be a real adventure.
+The park is about 70 miles west of Key West and will be a real adventure.
 Probably the most remote US National Park.
 You can only get there by seaplane or boat.